vorpaljs/bash-parser/documents/ast.md

 ### While

 > While statement.
-The While loop shall continuously execute one compound-list as long as another compound-list has a zero exit status.
+The While loop shall continuously execute one CompoundList as long as another CompoundList has a zero exit status.

 ```js
 {